edenethington/data_150/README.md

-# wicked_problems
+# Wicked Problems

-this is my repository for data100 wicked problems
+Hi I'm Eden and this is my webpage for DATA100